 In some cases, consequential death claims may apply.
 This typically occurs when an employee is receiving benefits for a disability caused by an injury on the job and the worker later dies, either related or not related to this original disability.
 An example would be a worker going on disability leave for a head injury, being put on pain killers, then dying of complications caused by the medication.
 Although the death was not directly caused by the head injury, the worker would not have died if the injury had not occurred.
 Cases where the death is fully unrelated to the disability leave may have a case despite the lack of relation.
 In those cases, it is advisable to seek legal counsel as soon as possible for the best possible outcome.

-Wrongful death suits may be filed against the employer, or may hold the manufacturer liable for the incident, depending on the details of the case.
-When the case is against a manufacturer, property owner, negligent driver, or other third party that was somehow involved, cases get complicated quickly.
+Wrongful death suits may be filed against the employer or may hold the manufacturer liable for the incident, depending on the details of the case.
+When the case is against a manufacturer, property owner, negligent driver, or another third-party that was somehow involved, cases get complicated quickly.
 Typically, when these incidents occur while on duty, employers are unlikely to dispute the claim.

 When a claim is disputed, most often with a third party, negligence must be proven.
 In cases where poorly constructed or defective scaffolding leads to death or injury, evidence usually proves the case for the family.
 However, when a property owner is challenged, witnesses may be needed to show that the property owner had a breach of duty in keeping the grounds safe for workers.
 No matter what the case, our team of knowledgeable attorneys can help put your claim together by gathering the right evidence and calling the best witnesses to gain compensation.